 - Cook for 10 minutes, flip with the help of a plastic spatula, or shake the basket very well.
 I prefer using the spatula to make sure I've turned them all and that they lay in a single layer as well.

 - Cook for another 5 minutes and check.
 They should be crispy on the outside and really tender on the inside.
 If they are not quite there, give them a few more minutes.

-- The potatoes should preferably be large so that you get long nice wedges.
-However, this is not mandatory, if they are small they will taste just as good.
+- They should preferably be large so that you get long nice wedges.
+However, this is not mandatory; if they are small, they will taste just as good.
 Small potatoes should only be quartered or halved.

 - Try to use potatoes of similar size so that all the pieces cook evenly.

 - My favorite spices for either air-fried or baked potato wedges are paprika, dried rosemary, garlic powder, salt, and pepper.
 I like to combine sweet paprika with hot (or sometimes smoked) paprika powder.

 - Alternative spices: whatever you like.
 Either a favorite ready-mixture, curry powder, chili, or other dried herbs like thyme, oregano, marjoram, and so on.

 Make sure that the food is arranged in a single layer in the basket, and don't forget to flip.

 How to store and reheat?

 - The air-fried potato wedges are best served immediately.